RTEMS/rtems-docs/c-user/initialization.rst

     Basic initialization step provided by the Board Support Package.
 This step is mandatory.

+RTEMS_SYSINIT_CPU_COUNTER
+    Initialization of the CPU counter hardware and support functions.
+The CPU counter is initialized early to allow its use in the tracing and profiling of the system initialization sequence.
+This step is optional and depends on the application configuration.

 RTEMS_SYSINIT_INITIAL_EXTENSIONS
     Registers the initial extensions.
 This step is optional and depends on the application configuration.